shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 I chose this visualization because I'm into fitness and monitor my protein intake closely, with a particular interest in vegetarian options.
 The chart effectively highlights the cost per 30g of protein, allowing me to compare the cost-effectiveness of different sources.

 ## Step two: the critique
-_Don't forget to complete the Google Form found on the assignment page.
-You can summarize your thoughts here._

 Critique of the Data Visualization based on Stephen Few's Data Visualization Effectiveness Profile
 #### Usefulness